ahsankhan-cyber/my-first-repo/README.md

 # My First Repository
-- Student Name: Ahsan Khan
+- Student Name: Muhammad Ahsan Khan
-- Registration No: [Apna registration number yahan likhein]
+- Registration No: 25101071
 - # my-first-repo
 This is my first repository for ICT Lab.